dmcki23/MultiplicativeECA/src/Paper/paper.md

 Six factors, permutation set = {0,1,2,3,4,5}\
 ![](flattenedSixCube.jpg)\

 Multiplications B and C apply a valid solution from the first set of multiplications to any given individual neighborhood with binary, non-negative real, and complex values.
 Multiplication B is the Cartesian product of the permuted neighborhoods, using a closed partial product table to generate a polynomial.
 Multiplication C does the binary sum of complex neighborhood, then multiplies as complex.
 Both B and C take the n-th root of the result, with n = numColumns and n = numFactors, respectively.
 Multiplications B and C both include a binary weighted sum of the neighborhood, same as the construction of the factors from A, though B and C use complex.
 B, as part of the normalization and C as the construction.
 Multiplication C is the permutation composition product.
 B, just before the normalization is a neighborhood of multiplication results, with each column of it being a unit vector coefficient.
 This multiplication result neighborhood is permuted by the inverse of the permutation composition product to properly order the output vector.
+There are a couple of normalization parameters and a hybrid multiplicative-additive output option that are discussed more in the documentation.

 Control Panel\
 ![Control Panel](ControlPanel.jpg)\